aspire-devlopment/blog_post/README.md

 This is a **full-stack web application** built with **React** for the frontend and **Django** for the backend.
 It is a simple blogging platform where users can register, login, create, edit, and view blog posts.

 * **Frontend:** React handles all user interfaces, routing, and state management.
 The frontend is built as a Single Page Application (SPA) using **React Router** for navigation and can be served by Django in production.
-* **Backend:** Django REST Framework (DRF) provides API endpoints for all CRUD operations on posts and user management.
+* **Backend:** Django provides API endpoints for all CRUD operations on posts and user management.
 * **Authentication:** Custom JWT-based authentication is implemented to secure API endpoints.
 Users register with email/phone and password, which is hashed before storing in the database.
 Upon successful login, a JWT token is issued with a 1-hour expiration.

 ---